Gaudensia Mngumi | February 6, 2017

 Rajab Salum is another farmer in the group.
 He says the team learned about hand watering from the Bagamoyo group, through Kilimo Yakinifu (Informed Agriculture), a radio program aired on Uhuru FM.
 He adds, “We learned about the group, we visited them, and found out that because of [the] prolonged dry spell, they water their cassava seedlings.”

 The farmers also learned a bottle watering method, in which farmers place plastic bottles or containers beside the plants.
-They drill small holes in the containers to release water slowly and gradually.
+They drill small holes in the containers to release water slowly and gradually, and in small amounts.

 Their one-and-a-half acre demonstration plot is close to the Mkalamo River, but the water is too salty to use for watering the cassava plants.